All Products

 Step Name

 The name of the openGauss output component.
-Dataphin automatically generates a step name, which you can modify based on your business scenario.
-The name must meet the following requirements:
+Dataphin generates a step name automatically.
+You can also rename it based on your business scenario.
+Naming rules:

 Datasource

-The data source dropdown list displays all openGauss data sources, including those for which you have the write-through permission and those for which you do not have the write-through permission.
+The drop-down list shows all openGauss data sources, including those for which you have sync-write permission and those for which you do not.
 Click the image icon to copy the current data source name.

-• For data sources for which you do not have the write-through permission, you can click Request next to the data source to request the write-through permission for the data source.
+• If you do not have sync-write permission for a data source, click Request next to the data source to request sync-write permission.
 For more information, see Request data source permissions.

-• If you do not have an openGauss data source, click Create Data Source to create a data source.
+• If you do not have an openGauss data source, click Create Data Source to create one.
 For more information, see Create an openGauss data source.

 Schema